crystallabs/crysterm/documentation/positioning.md

 Two notes apply when the value is null:

-If left or top value is 'center', then widget's size is first set to 50% of parent, then additionally centered.
+If left or top value is 'center', then widget's size will be first set to 50% of parent and then additionally widget will render centered.

 The largest possible space (width or height) is calculated while taking all restrictions into account.
-In other words, the calculated space is limited by the size of parent, amount of parent's "i" values (inner thickness), and the current widget's desired left/top/right/bottom values.
+In other words, the calculated space is limited by the size of parent, amount of parent's "i" values (inner thickness, explained below), and the current widget's desired left/top/right/bottom values.

 Therefore, a value of null is very different from setting "100%".
 Setting 100% or any percentage translates to direct percentage of parent's size, without accounting for "i" or desired left/top/right/bottom values.